-ipv6 dhcp relay destination This command specifies a DHCPv6 server or the VLAN to which client requests are forwarded, and also enables DHCPv6 relay service on this interface.
+ipv6 dhcp relay This command specifies a DHCPv6 server or the VLAN to which client requests are destination forwarded, and also enables DHCPv6 relay service on this interface.
 Use the no form to disable this service.

-ipv6-address - A full IPv6 address including the network prefix and host address bits.
+address bits.
 This address may designate another relay server or a DHCPv6 server.

+'''

 multicast - All DHCP server multicast address (FF:05::1:3).

 all - Specifies all local VLAN interfaces.

 vlan-id - ID of configured VLAN.
 (Range: 1-4094)

+'''